BIOLOGY FOR LIFE

 1. How large is the difference between the means/medians of the groups?
 Other factors being equal, the greater the difference between central tendency, the greater the likelihood that a statistically significant difference exists.
 If the means/medians of groups are far apart, we can be fairly confident that there is a real difference between them.

 2. How much overlap is there between the groups?
-This is a function of the variation within the groups.
+This is a function of the dispersion of the data within the groups.
 Other factors being equal, the smaller the variances of the groups under consideration, the greater the likelihood that a statistically significant difference exists.
-We can be more confident that two groups differ when the scores within each group are close together.
+We can be more confident that two groups differ when the data points within each group are close together.

 3. How many measures (trials or data points) are in the samples?
 The size of the sample (n) is extremely important in determining the significance.
-With increased sample size, measurements of the sample tend to become more stable representations of the population.
+With increased sample size, measurements of the sample tend to become more stable representations of the population because larger samples reduce the impact of random variation.
 If the result we find remains constant as we collect more and more data, we become more confident that we can trust the effect that we are finding.

-4. What significance level is being used to test the significance (how confident do you want to be about your conclusion)?
+4. The significance level being used to test the significance determines how confident the conclusion needs to be.
 A larger significance level requires less confidence in the conclusion.
-It is much harder to conclude a result is significant when you are only willing to have your results occur by chance 1 out of a 100 times (p < .01) as compared to 5 out of 100 times (p < .05).
+It is much harder to conclude a result is significant when results are only allowed to occur by chance 1 out of 100 times (p < .01) as compared to 5 out of 100 times (p < .05).

 In most research settings, there are two very distinct types of hypotheses: